Namibia Adventure 2027

 Your Itinerary has been planned around the New Moon, optimizing Nocturnal Photography.

 Situated in Central Namibia, the capital city, Windhoek, reflects it German Heritage.
 Places of interest include the old fort Alte Feste, the 1896 Christuskirche Christ Church, and the more contemporary Supreme Court.
-While touring, should you wish to draw any Namibian Dollars, please ask your Guide to take you to an ATM.
+While touring, please ask your Guide to take you to an ATM to draw Namibian Dollars for Housekeeping/Waitstaff Gratuities.
+Guides can be tipped in USD.
+You will not be able to withdraw from an ATM again until Swakopmund.

 The Elegant Guesthouse Garden © Flyga Twiga™ LLC

 Settle into The Elegant Guesthouse.
-Your Guide will be be staying at the Guesthouse overnight and provide transportation for your Evening Dinner.
-Included is The Stellenbosch Tasting Room Experience, where you will enjoy dining and a Gin Tasting.
-Gratuities on own.
+Your Guide will be be staying at the Guesthouse overnight and provide suggestions and transportation for your Dinner.
+Dinner and Gratuities on Own.

 The Guesthouse’s vision encompasses Conservation.
 The garden is drought resistant, with relaxing open spaces, spacious seating areas, a refreshing pool with a wooden deck, and a comfortable lounge.
 An African fire pit welcomes you to end the day.